nickbar01234/config/README.md

 to set up your key.
 The script was written on the assumption that the ssh-key does not have a password.
 It's definitely not secured, but it was the quickest way I can think of.

+## Limitations

+The script currently only handle additions to config files.
+Removing files result in a runtime error.